demirantay/notebook/compsci/programming/c/__intro__.md

 - Pointers are one of the C's most important topic so we will be discussing them in three different headers over the course of this markdown file.

+- In modern day computers main memory is divided into bytes. and each byte contains 8 bits.
+Each byte has a unique adress to distinguish it from the other bytes in the memory.
+Heres where pointers come in instead of remembering all that integer numbers in a adress number you can simply store them in a special **pointer number**.
+For example, when we store the adress of a variable `i` in the pointer variable `p`, we say `p` points to `i`.
+In other words pointers are nothing more than a variable taht stores an adress of a variable.

 ## Pointers and Arrays

 - foo